ElektraInitiative/libelektra/doc/decisions/man_pages.md

 ## Constraints

-1. we want beautiful rendered manpages, e.g., OPTIONS section looks like normal manpages, see in Notes¹ below
+1. we want beautiful rendered man pages, e.g., OPTIONS section looks like normal man pages, see in Notes¹ below
-2. we cannot require rare tools for the build process: the manpages must be present in every package
+2. we cannot require rare tools for the build process: the man pages must be present in every package

 ## Assumptions